ankana26/The_Invincible_Curvetopia/README.md

 ## Scripts
 The script files are mentioned below:<br>

+**Dependencies**
+- numpy
+- matplotlib
+- scipy
+- sklearn
+- opencv-python

 **1. code1_line_seg.py**
   - Description: This script detects line segments in 2D curves using the Hough Line Transform.
 It reads curves from a CSV file, processes them to detect line segments, and plots both the original curves and the detected line segments.

-- Dependencies:
-  - numpy
-  - matplotlib
-  - opencv-python

 - Usage:
   - you can run the python file using: python code1_line_seg.py